adamgoossens/dontpanic/openshift/disconnected-operator-hub.md

 In this article I assume that you already have an official destination for your air-gapped containers, e.g. Red Hat Quay.

 If you do not, then you can also use the Docker v2 registry we will be standing up on `disconnected.home.lab` as a temporary measure too.
-If this is you, then you can stop reading after step 6.
+If this is you, then you can **skip step 6**, where we mirror everything to the destination registry.

-## The environment

-This article assumes an air-gapped environment, where OperatorHub images must be somehow transferred to removable media, brought across an air-gap, and then uploaded to another host for subsequent use.

 ## The process, high level